 - Android Phone Apps: these are regular Android apps meant for phones.
 Keep in mind that only some will work, as the Oculus OS doesn’t have Google’s proprietary Play Services package which many apps depend on.
 You may also have some input problems as these were designed for touchscreens.
 To use these types of apps you’ll have to take an extra step, listed at the bottom of the article.

 DISCLAIMER: sideloaded apps are by definition not vetted by Oculus.
 You install them “at your own risk”, as they could affect the security or stability of your headset.

 Step 1: Enable Developer Mode

-Put the Oculus Go in developer mode to be able to sideload to the Go.
+Put the headset in developer mode to be able to sideload to it.
 To do this, you have to be a registered “developer”.
 This process is free.

 Go to dashboard.oculus.com on your PC and create an ‘organization’.
 You’ll be asked to accept the developer agreement.

 Now that you’re a “developer”, open the Oculus app on your smartphone or tablet.
 In the Settings tab, tap on the headset and tap ‘More settings’.
 In the list, you should now see Developer Mode.